-5.3 Quality Assurance in the Launch Phase
+5.3.
+Quality Assurance in the Launch Phase

-HARMAN expects from its suppliers additional quality assurance measures during the launch phase.
+HARMAN expects from its supplier's additional quality assurance measures during the launch phase.
 This is necessary in order to guarantee the quality of the parts in this critical phase.

-5.3.1 Safe Launch at the Supplier
+5.3.1.
+Safe Launch at the Supplier

 The safe launch at the supplier will be achieved through additional and extra activities.
-To ensure a safe launch, the supplier shall implement extra activities such as 100% inspection, tightened sampling schemes, tight control limits, increased numbers of inspection steps, tighten inspection/test criteria, etc. Related Safe launch quality data such as process records, inspection results, Yield data, Failure analysis results and effectiveness of countermeasures on failures during safe launch period shall be regularly evaluated using statistical method.
+To ensure a safe launch, the supplier shall implement extra activities such as 100% inspection, tightened sampling schemes, tight control limits, increased numbers of inspection steps, tighten inspection/test criteria, etc.

+Related Safe launch quality data such as process records, inspection results, Yield data, Failure analysis results and effectiveness of countermeasures on failures during safe launch period shall be regularly evaluated using statistical method.
 These additional quality assurance activities should be ongoing until a quality target, defined in advance, is achieved and sustainable.

-For components, which are classified by HARMAN as critical component, the procedure "Safe Launch Plan" (SLP) (PSP06-P-008 - Safe Launch Plan for HARMAN Suppliers) will be applied.
+For components, which are classified by HARMAN as critical component, the procedure "Safe Launch Plan" (SLP) will be applied.
 This procedure describes the selection of SLP activities, the monitoring and reporting of the quality levels as well as the procedure to stop these SLP activities.

-5.3.2 Safe launch at HARMAN
+5.3.2.
+Safe launch at HARMAN

 HARMAN reserves the right to request on-site presence of a supplier resident quality engineer during the launch phase.
 If necessary, person should be onsite to monitor the process at the HARMAN plant.
-In case of any fault occurrences, Resident engineer should be able to start and support the problem solving process as soon as possible.
+In case of any fault occurrences, Resident engineer should be able to start and support the problem-solving process as soon as possible.

-5.4 Quality Assurance in the Phase of Mass Production
+5.4.
+Quality Assurance in Mass Production Phase

 - With the support of applicable quality tools, the supplier must guarantee that supplied products meet the required and stipulated quality targets during the complete phase of mass production. - Supplier shall continuously monitor process capability for all special characteristics.
 Records of these shall be made available to HARMAN upon request. - In case of an identified quality setback, supplier shall investigate the root cause(s) and identify and implement containment action and corrective action to avoid any negative impact on supplies to HARMAN.
 HARMAN expects to be informed by supplier proactively about those issues.
-HARMAN reserves to request an 8D report irrespective of the impact of the quality setback. - Quality setbacks may include - Negative result in ongoing reliability monitoring - Epidemical fails observed on same or comparable products at other customers (epidemical fails are assumed when ppm-rate target agreed with HARMAN is exceeded by factor 3 related to a specific datecode, lotcode, ...) - Process capability for any identified critical characteristic falls below the Cpk value of less than 1.67 - Process capability for any identified critical characteristic falls below 75% relative to Cpk value reported to HARMAN in the PPAP - Overall production and test yield falls significantly lower than that observed and reported during MPA and Run@Rate influencing the supply situation for HARMAN.
+HARMAN reserves to request an 8D report irrespective of the impact of the quality setback. - Quality setbacks may include: - Negative result in ongoing reliability monitoring. - Epidemical fails observed on same or comparable products at other customers (epidemical fails are assumed when ppm-rate target agreed with HARMAN is exceeded by factor 3 related to a specific date code, lot code, ...). - Process capability for any identified critical characteristic falls below the Cpk value of less than 1.67. - Process capability for any identified critical characteristic falls below 75% relative to Cpk value reported to HARMAN in the PPAP. - Overall production and test yield fall significantly lower than that observed and reported during MPA and Run@Rate influencing the supply situation for HARMAN.

-Supplier shall notify any event of quality set back to HARMAN plant SQA.
+Supplier shall notify any event of quality set back to HARMAN SQE (in LS) or to plant SQA (in AUTO).

-5.4.1 Quality Assurance in Mass Production with the Execution of Statistic Process Control (SPC)
+5.4.1.
+Quality Assurance in Mass Production with the Execution of Statistical Process Control (SPC)

 With the help of SPC for specific product and process characteristics it must be proven that the product is produced with capable and controlled processes.
-For the machine capability c{mk} as well as for process capability c{pk} the value of \geq 1.67 must be maintained and verified.
-In the case of capability values of \geq 1,67 cannot be achieved, a 100% inspection is required.
+For the machine capability $c{mk}$ as well as for process capability $c{pk}$ the value of $\geq$ 1.67 (auto) / 1.33 (LS) must be maintained and verified.
+In the case of capability values of $\geq$ 1,67 (AUTO) / 1.33 (LS) cannot be achieved, a 100% inspection is required.
 AIAG/VDA standards provide requirements and methods for the calculation of capability.